-Are you looking for a probiotic for cats in the UK?
+Are you looking for a probiotic paste for cats?

 Then as a Holistic Veterinary Surgeon, I have written this article for you.